 Above: page 12, Exiled, with recto and verso of carte of prisoner Thomas Francis, photo by T.J.
 Nevin, 6th Feb.
 1874.

-The number "231" written on the verso of this carte is NOT a number allocated to the prisoner, as the note above suggests: it is the number used by the copyist and cataloguist in the early 1900s for archiving, and for exhibiting in the 1934 exhibition to commemorate Beattie's bequest to the Launceston City Council and QV museum, from which the NLA's collection acquired their holdings as estrays donated by Dr. N. Gunson in the 1960s.
+The number "231" written on the verso of this carte is NOT a number allocated to the prisoner, as the note above suggests: it is the number used by the copyist and cataloguist in the early 1900s for archiving, and for exhibiting in the 1934 exhibition to commemorate Beattie's bequest to the Launceston City Council and Queen Victoria Museum, Launceston,

-Attractive but by no means accurate, this publication called Exiled: The Port Arthur Convict Photographs creates more problems that it resolves and no doubt that is the result hoped for by the supporters of the fantasy about the non-photographer A.H.
+Attractive but by no means accurate, this publication called Exiled: The Port Arthur Convict Photographs (Barnard 2010) creates more problems that it resolves and no doubt that is the result hoped for by the supporters of the fantasy about the non-photographer A.H.
 Boyd.
 The notes about Thomas J. Nevin on page 15 prevaricate upon his unique legacy with the usual idiocies about the non-photographer A.H.
 Boyd quoting the desperate and deliberate falsifications from the lamentable and covetous Julia Clark.
 Many phrases from these Nevin weblogs can be traced throughout the texts, both the general notes and notes specific to each photograph, yet no courtesy request was received by us from Edwin Barnard or the NLA.
-The information one would expect in such a book with such a title "The Port Arthur Convict Photographs" should include a biography of the photographer (Nevin's has been online since 2005), the types of cameras he used, his studio practice and assistants, his methods of producing a vignetted carte from his glass negative, government documents detailing his contractual engagement and civil service, the police requirements and judicial regulations, and all the rest about the reproduction, copying and distribution of Nevin's prisoner photographs by later photographers and archivists from the early 1900s.
-Those key topoi have unfolded on these Thomas J. Nevin weblogs since 2005 and are exclusively the outstanding work of the authors.
+The information one would expect in such a book with such a subtitle "The Port Arthur Convict Photographs" should include a biography of the photographer (Nevin's has been online since 2005), the types of cameras he used, his studio practice and assistants, his methods of producing a carte-de-visite in an oval mount from his glass negative, government documents detailing his contractual engagement and civil service, the police requirements and judicial regulations, and all the rest about the reproduction, copying and distribution of Nevin's prisoner photographs by later photographers and archivists from the early 1900s.
+Those key topoi have unfolded on these Thomas J. Nevin weblogs since 2005 and are exclusively copyrighted to the weblog authors.